sgiulietti/microservices-app/README.md

  Step 2: Create from DO UI a kubernetes cluster.

- Step 3: Install the kubernetes official client and DO command-line tool, “doctl” , to interact with and manage clusters.
+ Step 3: Install the kubernetes official client and DO command-line tool, “doctl”, to interact with and manage clusters.

 Step 4: Change permissions on config.yaml file only for your user for security best practices.
 Execute the following command: